ME AND MY IDEAS

 upon young people.

-ideas of young people learning from young people?
+of young people learning from young people? (peer group

-(peer group education) What are the different benefits
+education) What are the different benefits and difficulties

-to get people to think more about peer group education
+people to think more about peer group education and whether